Expor/Explorar Arte Negra | Expose/Exploit Black Art

-Postdoctoral in Visual Language at the Visual Arts post-graduate program, Rio de Janeiro Federal University's School of Fine Arts
+Visual Arts post-graduate programme (PPGAV) at Rio de Janeiro Federal University’s School of Fine Arts

 Postdoctoral in Visual Language - PNPD National Postdoctoral Program, CAPES Coordenação de Aperfeiçoamento de Pessoal de Nível Superior do Ministério da Educação Brasiliano

 Foreign fellow at the Conselho Nacional de Desenvolvimento Científico e Tecnológico CNPQ (National Council for Scientific and Technological Development) research group, ATOTALIDADE at the Federal University of Rio de Janeiro.

 The project aims to propose as a facilitator of contacts and exchanges through the development of a database of African and Afro-Brazilian artists, with a particular focus on women.
 It deepens how “African cultures” are influencing the next generation of thinkers, artists, philosophers and scientists, especially proposing a reflection on the correlations of the influence of the African matrix in the current Brazilian production.